build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

 ---
-title: "Building a multi-region serverless IoT system"
+title: "Building a Multi-region Serverless IoT system"
 description: "Building a multi-region serverless IoT system can be a huge challenge.
 IoT resources, Things, and Certificates must be replicated across regions to allow IoT devices seamless multi-region connectivity"
 tags:
     - iot